-- 1 LOG IN to your ScholarTrack account at ScholarTrack.IN.gov and select "Scholar Success Program" under the "State Aid Resources" tab. - 2.
-CLICK on "Visit a College Campus" and preview the questions you'll need to answer about your activity. - 3 EXPLORE different schools and universities you might be interested in visiting by checking out LearnMoreIndiana.org/Indiana-college-map. - CREATE a list of schools you want to visit, then contact the school's admission office or visit their website to schedule a tour.
-Don't forget, touring different schools will help you find the best fit for you! - RETURN to your ScholarTrack account and follow steps 1 and 2 to submit your answers after your campus visit.
+- LOG IN to your ScholarTrack account at ScholarTrack.IN.gov and select "Checklist" on the homepage. - 2.
+CLICK on "Visit a College Campus" and preview the questions you'll need to answer about your activity. - 3.
+EXPLORE different schools and universities you might be interested in visiting by checking out the Indiana School Finder tool at finder.learnmoreindiana.org/. - 4.
+CREATE a list of schools you want to visit, then contact the school's admission office or visit their website to schedule a tour.
+Don't forget, touring different schools will help you find the best fit for you! - 5.
+RETURN to your ScholarTrack account and follow steps 1 and 2 to submit your answers after your campus visit.